ICFBSS After Action Report

 My other problem was feature ambition leading to unweildy code.
 There was a very significant moment about two hours from the deadline when I was trying to get the Zungo Corp headquarter buildings to render their flag tile instead of the default building tile.
 I wrote the basic building code assuming I would create a set of variant graphics for each tile which would be randomly selected when they were loaded.
 As you can see in the finished product, I never got around to creating variants, and I really, really should have realized there was no chance I would ever get around to it.
 That code ultimately stood in my way at a critical juncture.
 Working around its unnecessary complexity cost me time I couldn't afford.
 Stressed and despairing that I might have to rewrite an entire block of code I never should have written in the first place, my brain just shut down for several minutes.
 And there were still glaring gaps to fill like "audio" and "intro sequence".

 Then the Ludum Dare Twitter account re-linked this motivational video and, as silly as it sounds, it actually cheered me up and restored my focus.
 (Really!
 The timing was uncanny.)
 Thinking clearly again I realized I should just hack around it and not worry about the time I had wasted – my Economics 101 professor would have deemed it a "sunk cost".

 So that's how I was just minutes away from hitting the delete button on the whole project.
 Actually I don't think I would have gone that far, but the thought definitely flitted through my consciousness, giggling with demonic glee as it went.

 Ultimately I finished up to the best of my ability and submitted.
 Now here we are in the voting process with time to pour over many of these exciting games!
 I am greatly looking forward to it and to hearing your feedback on my game.
-My "to do" list is growing rapidly, but please Tweet me or reply below if you'd like me to try your game.
+My "to do" list is growing rapidly, but please get in touch if you'd like me to try your game.
 It'll be be my pleasure.